 The East Texas Food Bank is continuing drive-thru distributions in Tyler, Longview and Lufkin for the next few months.
 These are open to the public, with no ID or paperwork necessary.
-Distribution is while supplies last.
-Here some upcoming dates:
+Click here to see the latest dates.

 Help Applying for Assistance Programs

 The East Texas Food Bank Benefits Assistance Team can help you apply for benefits such as SNAP (Supplemental Nutrition Assistance Program), TANF (Temporary Assistance for Needy Families), CHIP (Children’s Health Insurance Program) & Children’s Medicaid, Medicaid for Pregnant Women, Healthy Texas Women and Medicare Savings Program.
 To request benefits information and assistance, click here and fill out the form at the bottom of the page.
 One of our Benefits Assistance Specialist will contact you about your request.

 SNAP Benefits Update

 Due to the storm, SNAP households that lost food during the storm can request replacement SNAP benefits.
 To do this, clients need to call 2-1-1 (option 5) during business hours (M-F, 9-6) to request replacement benefits.
 2-1-1 will accept their verbal statement attesting to their loss.
 Clients can request up to 100% of their monthly benefit depending on how much food was lost.
 For additional ways to request benefits and other updates. click here.

 HHSC also got approval of a Hot Foods Waiver for all current SNAP recipients.
 This will allow households to purchase hot and already prepared foods at SNAP-approved retailers.
 This will help people who can’t cook due to power outages, storm damage and lack of water.